 Boho-style nurseries have an air of eclectism about them, creating their signature texture with a mass of different natural materials and decorative elements like frills and tassels.

 However, you can capture the essence of bohemian style in a pared-back scheme with some clever choices that interpret the theme.
 This nursery by Orange County interior designer Lindye Galloway (opens in new tab) is a great example, using a simple patterned wallpaper to create the texture for the room without relying on an excess of decoration.
 A wool rug, wooden flooring, and wicker basket add the cozy boho textures you'd expect that balance out this sense of minimalist design.

-When it comes to getting the most from a minimalist boho nursery scheme, it's important to make the most of the design details you do include.
+When it comes to getting the most from a neutral nursery scheme, it's important to make the most of the design details you do include.
 'Layering with vintage finds, such as a beautiful chest of drawers, a wall shelf or a reupholstered armchair can add so much to a space,' suggests interior designer Rebecca Wakefield of Studio Fortnum (opens in new tab).

 'In terms of textiles, pick embroidered cushions for a handcrafted feel, while Kantha quilts can really help create a layered and eclectic look,' she continues.

 2. Bohemian glamor

 Bohemian style traditionally has an earthy, rustic nature, using humble materials.
 That doesn't always lend itself to a luxurious look, but by switching out a few key textures, patterns and finishes, you can adapt your style to create a more glamorous bedroom idea for your little one.

 This nursery by Urbanology Designs (opens in new tab) perfectly combines the laidback nature of boho nursery ideas with an Art Deco-inspired luxe by introducing velvet, brass, and feathers.